qbreis/react-pop-a-popup-balloon/documentation/walkthrough/chapter-07-animating-caption.md

             }, 100
         );

-        // Set new state var for game caption to false after 2 seconds balloonGridCaptionTransitionRef.current = setTimeout(
+        // Set new state var for game caption back to false after 2 seconds balloonGridCaptionTransitionRef.current = setTimeout(
             function() {
                 if (start) {